lucas-ifsp/CTruco/README.md

 - `CardToPlay`: wraps a TrucoCard as a card to be played in the round or discarded.

 ***THE FUNNY PART:  you can develop a bot to challenge other bots proposed by the community.
-If your bot is good enough, please pull request it.***
+If your bot is good enough, please pull request it.
+Do not forget to add your own [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.pt-br.html) notice in the header of your class.***

 ## License